 So if you’re willing to leave an honest review, the author may choose you to receive their audiobook for free.

-Audiobook Boom sends out a curated newletter every Tuesday which will contain available books looking for reviewers based on the niches and genres you checked off when you signed up to get emailed.
+Audiobook Boom sends out a curated newsletter every Tuesday which will contain available books looking for reviewers based on the niches and genres you checked off when you signed up to get emailed.
 When the email blast arrives each week, you can sign up to request a free audiobook from the author or narrator.
 You then have 30 days to listen to the book and leave an honest, unbiased review.

-If you’re given a code by the author, there are no strings attached, though it’s expected you will leave an unbiased review and rating, which is very little price to pay for getting a free audiobook to listen to.
+If you’re given a code by the author, there are no strings attached, though it’s expected you will leave an unbiased review and rating, which is a very little price to pay for getting a free audiobook to listen to.

 Don’t Forget to Sign Up For Audible’s Daily Deals

-If you sign up, you will get an email every day notifying you of audio books that are on sale for that day only.
+If you sign up, you will get an email every day notifying you of audiobooks that are on sale for that day only.
 I’ve rarely seen one for more than $4.99.